kendallmiller/kendallmiller.github.io/_work/2001-01-01-benelogic.md

 # Operational Support

 Collaborated with the CEO and COO to drive business strategy at the corporate level including direct operational support.
-Assumed responsibilities of Chief Operating Officer for a four-month period.
+Assumed responsibilities of Chief Operating Officer for four months during a critical annual business cycle.

 # Sales Support